Business Conduct Guidelines for Employees and Officers

 - The Employees should not engage in any sexual behavior against the will of a person or surrounding people.

 - The Employees should not treat others in a disadvantageous or detrimental way for the reason of pregnancy, giving a birth, and taking child-care leave or family-care leave, nor engage in any behavior regarding these matters that is harmful to the workplace.
+In addition to the foregoing, Employees should not exhibit any language or behavior that can be harmful to the working environment of other workers through any discriminatory act or harassment in the workplace, such as language or behavior that pertains to sexual orientation or gender identity.

 - Employees should not disturb the sound discipline, environment and good order of the office by conduct which is contrary to public order and good moral standards.

-- 3.Compliance with Antitrust Law, etc.
+- 4.Compliance with Antitrust Law, etc.

 - Employees should not conduct themselves in their dealings with the Company's competitors in a manner which results in an illegal restraint of trade, such as collusion with a view to the fixing of price levels or levels of production or supply or the division of markets.